Thinking About Becoming A Doctor?

 Have you ever considered a career in medicine, but never know what important questions to ask?
 The Association of American Medical Colleges tells you everything you could need to know about studying medicine and becoming a doctor.

 How do I get started?
-What resources are available to help me?
+What resources are available to help me become a doctor?

 Just thinking about becoming a doctor is an important first step on a rewarding career path.
 Many resources are available to help guide your decision making and planning.
 Here are a few suggestions to get you started: